Colloquium

-The UNM Computer Science Cleve Moler & MathWorks Chair in Mathematical and Engineering Software Distinguished Lecture Series
+CS Colloquiums and The UNM Computer Science Cleve Moler & MathWorks Chair in Mathematical and Engineering Software Distinguished Lecture Series talks are held Wednesdays from 2-3:00 p.m. in the CEC 1041 Auditorium.

 Location: Larrañaga Engineering Auditorium (Centennial 1041)